sybilhoangRG/support.balsamiq.com/content/sales/invoice.md

 ## Licenses

-For Mockups 3 for Desktop, Wireframes for Confluence Server or Wireframes for JIRA Server licenses purchased on our website: you can you can view, edit, or download your invoice on [this page](https://balsamiq.com/buy/invoice).
+For Mockups 3 for Desktop, Wireframes for Confluence Server or Wireframes for Jira Server licenses purchased on our website: you can you can view, edit, or download your invoice on [this page](https://balsamiq.com/buy/invoice).